Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependencies/README.md

 This will fetch the latest (at the time of writing) tagged version of clFFT, build it and install it under the user's home directory. _(NOTE: `CMAKE_INSTALL_PREFIX` is the canonical variable that controlls the target location of the `install` target.
-More on magic params like this later.)_
+More on magic parameters like this later.)_

 So where are the magic package config scripts?
 After taking a look at the install we'll find a
 folder: